Stop the Management Blame Game

 Discipline is often dished out before a root cause analysis is completed.

-Of course, blaming and disciplining a low level employee doesn’t fix the problem.
-The root causes go uncorrected.
-Future problems are assured.
+Of course, blaming and disciplining a low-level employee doesn’t fix the problem.
+The root causes go uncorrected, and future problems are assured.

 What should be done?